davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 © 2025 L. David Mendoza.
 All rights reserved.

 This document describes a **proprietary research framework** created by L. David Mendoza.
-Redistribution, duplication, derivative use, or replication of this architecture, methodology, or diagram without explicit written permission is prohibited.
+Redistribution, duplication, derivative use, or replication of this architecture, methodology, terminology, or diagram — in whole or in part — is prohibited without explicit written permission.

 ---